darkone23/ansible-supervise/README.md

 This would install and start a supervisor program named 'webserver', with a simple config.

+    source ~/.bashrc # load aliases for interacting with our supervisor daemon supervisorctl status
+    curl -I localhost:8000

 see [defaults](https://github.com/eggsby/ansible-supervisor/blob/master/defaults/main.yaml) for supported parameters and the [example project](https://github.com/eggsby/ansible-supervisor-example) for help getting started.